hjkwonispl/tgw/README.md

 Following python packages are necessary.
   1. **PyTorch 0.3.1**
   2. **Torchvision 0.2.0**
+  3. **cffi 1.11.5**
   3. gdown 3.7.3

-You can use 'pip install -r requirements.txt' for install above packages.
+(Recommended) You can use 'pip install -r requirements.txt' for install above packages.

 ## Database
 We used **aligned version of Adience database**.